-Joanna Forest is a classical soprano whose debut album 'Stars Are Rising' went straight to number 1 in the Official Classical Album Charts last year.
+Joanna Forest is a classical soprano whose debut album 'Stars Are Rising' went straight to number 1 in the Official Classical Album Charts.
 What makes the accolade even more special is that she's the first independent artist to reach the top spot with a debut album.

-Now planning her follow up album, we caught up with the singer at home to hear more about how life has changed for her over the last year and all about her beloved dog, Eevee.
+We caught up with the singer at home to hear more about life, music and her beloved dog, Eevee.

 Hi Joanna, thanks for your time!
 First things first, we’ve seen Eevee on your Instagram - please tell us about her.

 Hi!
 We have had Eevee for a year now.
 My husband James and I live right in the middle of Epping Forest and love going on long walks exploring.
 We always used to see so many dogs going on walks and would think to ourselves how lovely it would be to share the forest with a dog of our own.